 White cloudy aquarium water is the result of a bacteria bloom.

 Bacteria need oxygen.
-A few grams of bacteria consume about the same amount as an adult human, again posing a threat of de-oxygenation in the aquarium.
-Immediate action is required if the problem is severe, or persists.
+A few grams of bacteria consume about the same amount as an adult human.
+A prolonged bacteria bloom may significantly decrease oxygen in the water, threatening healthy aquatic life.
+Immediate action is required if the problem is severe and/or persists.

-It is also advisable to check on ammonia during the period of a bacteria bloom, as ammonia may rise to dangerous levels.
+We also recommend checking ammonia levels when a bacteria bloom occurs, as ammonia may rise to dangerous levels.

 A severe bloom can create an oily film and enough foam-depressing agents to make a skimmer go flat (no foam, no function).
-This has to be taken very seriously.
-Despite oxygen depletion, ammonia gets more toxic at higher pH levels, which is characteristic for salt-water environments.
+This condition should be viewed as a potentially serious threat to the health of the aquarium.
+In addition to oxygen depletion, toxicity of ammonia increases at higher pH levels, typically found in salt-water environments.

-It is therefore vital to make the skimmer work again.
+It is therefore vital to adjust the skimmer to assure it is running efficiently.
 An oxidation agent such as potassium permanganate can be used.
-Diluted and used sparingly (1% and only added in the low ml region), it will oxidize enough fat to be picked up by the skimmer, thus jump-starting the system.
+Diluted and used sparingly (1% added in the low ml region), will oxidize enough fat so it can be picked up by the skimmer, thus jump-starting the system.

 Aquarium Articles You Might Also Enjoy